Foundations Review and Secondary Admit Process

 Foundations Review / Secondary Admit Signup

-The signup for the Winter 2017 Foundations Review is officially closed.
-Please contact Prof. Bill Hosterman if you have any questions.
+The signup period for the Fall 2018 Foundations Review and/or Secondary Admit is closed.
+Please contact Associate Prof. Bill Hosterman for questions.

 Foundations Review FAQ

 Secondary Admit Review (Graphic Design and Illustration majors only)

 It is important that you organize and present your foundations portfolio in a professional manner.
 The following guide will assist you in this task.
 It also contains specific instructions, essential dates and times, and the room assigned to you for displaying your work.